commercelayer/commercelayer-js-dropin/README.md

 1. Head to [https://core.commercelayer.io/users/sign_up](https://core.commercelayer.io/users/sign_up) to create a free developer account.
 2. Create a new [organization](https://commercelayer.io/docs/data-model/users-and-organizations/) for your business.
-3. You will prompted to seed with test data.
+3. You will be prompted to seed with test data.
 You can decide to use that method or seed with the [Commerce Layer CLI](https://github.com/commercelayer/commercelayer-cli).
 4. In your Commerce Layer dashboard, head to **Settings > Applications** and create an application with `name`: Website and `kind`: sales_chanel.

 Upon successful creation, you'll get a _CREDENTIALS_ section added to the application with `CLIENT ID` and `ENDPOINT` for the _sales_channel_.
-Below that you will also find the _ALLOWED SCOPES_ section.
-Save all the creadentials as you will use them to interact with your application.
+Below that, you will also find the _ALLOWED SCOPES_ section.
+Save all the credentials as you will use them to interact with your application.

 ![Credentials](docs/images/sales_channel.png)